R-Lum/REPLAY-website/content/post/2025-09-11-luminescence-release-1-1-1/index.md

 HPDI (Highest Density Intervals) as implemented in  `fit_DoseResponseCurve()` was not entirely correct, and produced some confusing results in those cases.

-We believe to have solved the issue, and with that we also made the output produced a bit clearer, by reshuffling some columns and clarifying those that are only reported for internal use.
+We believe to have solved the issue, and in doing so, we also made the output clearer by reordering some columns and clarifying those that are reported only for internal use.

 Also `calc_Statistics()` has seen a small correctness improvement: what was previously reported as the weighted median was actually a simple (unweighted)